lb-/bakerydemo/lightweight-frontend-framework-investigation-2022.md

   - Platform - Compiled web components should be isolated and can be prefixed (e.g wg-modal), so it should not conflict if others also use their own web components.
   - State/Reactivity - [Reactive properties](https://lit.dev/docs/components/properties/) approach, contained within the Class and not accessible outside, can be 'synced' with attributes on the component though.
 - **Excluded**
   - [HTMX](https://htmx.org/) - This library provides a way to patch in server side provided HTML to parts of the DOM, useful but does not serve the purpose of the lightweight frontend framework.
 Also, this library is very hard to google.
-It is more of a compliment to lightweight frameworks instead of a replacement.
+It is more of a compliment to lightweight frameworks instead of a replacement, as per their [own documentation](https://htmx.org/docs/#hyperscript) when referring to hyperscript.
   - [min.js](https://github.com/remy/min.js) - DOM traversal and manipulation library, akin to jQuery, nice but we may end up with the same ad-hoc approach as the current jQuery code, not really maintained.
   - [Trimmings](https://postlight.github.io/trimmings/) - Looks promising, kind of a mix between Alpine and HTMX, however it is still quite new and does not seem to provide much extensibility.
   - [UmbrellaJS](https://umbrellajs.com/) - DOM traversal and manipulation library, akin to jQuery, maintained but not what we are looking for.